-- 7. Take an initial strain on the chains by raising the top arms upwards.
+- Take an initial strain on the chains by raising the top arms upwards.
 Ensure that the lift pins of the crane are in the centre of the container.
-This can be verified readily by checking that the top chain hoops take the strain in a vertical position.
 Choose between the movement of the top and bottom arms to centralise the lift pins.
-Take the weight of the container and check that the Sidelifter is stable with the weight being lifted. - 8.
-Select Low Speed () on the remote control. - 9.
-Lift the container approximately 150mm (6in) off the ground by raising the top arms.
+Take the weight of the container and check that the Sidelifter is stable with the weight being lifted. - Select Low Speed ( or ) on the remote control. - Lift the container approximately 150mm (6in) off the ground by raising the top arms.
 In the event that the container is lifting unevenly it may be necessary to operate one end only to bring the lower end of the container up to a level position.
-Move the container, just above the ground, towards the Sidelifter, until it is about 300 mm from the side of the Sidelifter - 10.
-Raise the top arms until the bottom of the container is level with the top of the Sidelifter chassis. - 11.
-Retract the bottom arm to bring the container over the chassis.
-Line the container up with the twistlocks. - 12.
-Lower the arms until the container corner castings are above their respective twistlocks.
+Move the container, just above the ground, towards the Sidelifter, until it is about 300 mm from the side of the Sidelifter - Raise the top arms until the bottom of the container is level with the top of the Sidelifter chassis. - Lower the bottom arms until the container corner castings are above their respective twistlocks.